WHAT IS SCHOOL HEALTH?

 For more detailed information on helping students return to school after a concussion download CDC's “Returning to School After a Concussion: A Fact Sheet for School Professionals".

 A concussion should not only take a student athlete off the playing field – it may also require a break from the classroom.
-In the new clinical report, “Returning to Learning Following a Concussion," the AAP offers guidance to pediatricians caring for children and adolescents after suffering a concussion.
+In the clinical report, “Returning to Learning Following a Concussion," the AAP offers guidance to pediatricians caring for children and adolescents after suffering a concussion.
 Research has shown that a school-aged student usually recovers from a concussion within three weeks.
 If symptoms are severe, some students may need to stay home from school after a concussion.
 If symptoms are mild or tolerable, the parent may consider returning him or her to school, perhaps with some adjustments.
 Students with severe or prolonged symptoms lasting more than 3 weeks may require more formalized academic accommodations.

-The new report recommends a collaborative team approach to help a student recovering from a concussion.
+The report recommends a collaborative team approach to help a student recovering from a concussion.
 This team should consist of the child or adolescent’s pediatrician, family members and individuals at the child’s school responsible for both the student’s academic schedule and physical activity.
 Detailed guidance on returning to sports and physical activities is contained in the 2010 AAP clinical report, “Sport-Related Concussion in Children and Adolescents.”

 “Students appear physically normal after a concussion, so it may be difficult for teachers and administrators to understand the extent of the child’s injuries and recognize the potential need for academic adjustments,” said Mark Halstead, MD, FAAP, a lead author of the clinical report.
-“But we know that children who’ve had a concussion may have trouble learning new material and remembering what they’ve learned, and returning to academics may worsen concussion symptoms.”
+“But we know that children who’ve had a concussion may have trouble learning material and remembering what they’ve learned, and returning to academics may worsen concussion symptoms.”

 Because relatively little research has been conducted on how concussion affects students’ learning, the report is based primarily on expert opinion and is adapted from a concussion management program developed at the Rocky Mountain Hospital for Children, Center for Concussion in Denver, Colo.
 The AAP calls for further research on the effects and role of cognitive rest after concussion to improve understanding of the best ways to help a student recovering from a concussion.